ansible/lightbulb/facilitator/README.md

 **Run Time**: 4 Hours

 This module is designed to provide students with direct introductory instruction and guidance to beginning to automate with Ansible.
-It is the ideal starting point for students intent on becoming more proficient with Ansible thru other Lightbulb modules and their own usage.
+It is the ideal starting point for students intent on becoming more proficient with Ansible through other Lightbulb modules and their own usage.

-It is ideal for addressing small to medium size audiences of students that are commited to learning how to automate with Ansible.
+It is ideal for addressing small to medium size audiences of students that are committed to learning how to automate with Ansible.

-This module is the 2 hour workshop with a little bit of extra depth and hands-on workshops.
-Delivering this module means providing each student with a lab environment and, depending on the size and skill-level of the students in your audience, having one or more assistants to help students during the workshops.
+This module is the 2 hour workshop with a bit of extra depth and hands-on workshops.
+Delivering this module means providing each student with a lab environment and depending on the size and skill-level of the students in your audience, having one or more assistants to help students during the workshops.

 #### Presentation Deck

 For a basic linux server automation use DECK FILE HERE navigating down when given the option.

 #### Examples & Workshops

 Unlike the 2 hour non-interactive Ansible Essentials Workshop, this module makes use of both the apache and nginx set of examples.
 The apache examples are used by the facilitator to demonstrate and walk-thru with the class.
 The nginx examples are the solutions to the workshops they will be assigned.

 ##### Examples